dsient/BlueCircuitCLI/ReadMe.md

    - **Content Security Policy (CSP):** Set up CSP headers to restrict resource loading.
    - **Error Handling:** Avoid exposing stack traces or internal error details to the client.

-# Suggestions for a Cool and Impressive Project
+# EXTRAS

 - **Interactive Portfolio & Blog:**
   - Integrate a blog section that shows your cybersecurity posts.
   - Use the CLI OS commands to navigate between blog posts, project demos, and your portfolio.

 - **Custom Command Syntax & Cinematic Effects:**
-  - Develop unique, “hacker-style” commands that trigger visual effects (e.g., `scan`, `breach`, `decrypt`).
   - Animate transitions between different system states with Typed.js and CSS animations.
+  - Allow for per-user animation / font preferences from a small list using cookies (as these settings are not entirely important to working order)

 - **Live Demo Mode:**
-  - Include an option to simulate a live cyber-attack or a system scan for dramatic effect (all within a safe, controlled simulation).
+  - Will eventually implement an option to simulate a live cyber-attack / CTF guide using my own gained knowledge.

 - **User Personalization:**
   - Allow users to create custom profiles or “shell environments” that personalize their experience.